patman77/SDCE_nanodegree/Term1/Project5_Vehicle_Detection_and_Tracking_Project/writeup_template.md

 I took the functions slide_window" and "search_window" from the lecture code.

 The overlap I took from the lecture as 0.5, in the beginning.
 But then I noticed that I missed a lot of potental car detections.
 So I increased to 0.8 which gave much better results.
+For the scaling, it's still on one scaling.
+I added and used the HOG_subsample.py from the lecture, but didn't find the optimal parameters yet.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?